wind57/dax-technical-test/README.md

 ### The client must support the following

 When executing the JAR, the client must connect to the server and maintain a persistent connection.
-When a user then enters a command, the client must execute the command and print some relative feedback to the user (i.e. ADD succeeded / failed).
+When a user enters a command, the client must send the command to the server and print some relative feedback to the user (i.e. ADD succeeded / failed).
 If the server connection is dead / failed, the client should attempt to reconnect with an appropriate backoff, reporting any failures to the user.